The Mona Lisa Foundation

 The Lining

-It is a common technique with very old paintings on canvas to reinforce the original support by attaching it to a new second canvas or ‘lining’.
+It is common with very old paintings on canvas to reinforce the original support by attaching it to a new second canvas or lining.
 This process not only strengthens the original support, but assists greatly in the overall preservation of the picture.
-In the case of Leonardo’s earlier version of ‘Mona Lisa’ this attachment was executed by means of a glue mixture: a combination of flour paste, gum and Venetian turpentine as plasticizer.
+In the case of the ‘Earlier Mona Lisa’ this attachment was executed by means of a glue mixture: a combination of flour paste, gum and Venetian turpentine as plasticizer.
 In certain lights, this produces a slightly uneven surface – a difficulty later overcome by the subsequent process of hot table-wax lining.

 A technical examination of the painting shows that the original canvas was very slightly trimmed when it was attached to the lining, but the raw edges of the original paint have not been touched.
-The lining is a manufactured fabric of uniform plain tabby weave, with an average count of 14 threads per cm for the warp, and 14 threads per cm for the weft.
+The new lining is a manufactured fabric of uniform plain tabby weave, with an average count of 14 threads per cm for the warp, and 14 threads per cm for the weft.
 This is the canvas now visible on the back of the work.
 It was attached to the stretcher with nails.
 As there are no holes from prior nails in the lining, one can surmise that the present stretcher was put into use when the painting was lined.
 The pattern of the canvas appears slightly wavy along some edges, due to irregular degrees of tautness when it was attached to the original stretcher.

 The Stretcher

 This is the wooden frame upon which the canvas has been made taut.
-The one seen at the back of the ‘Earlier Version’ today is a replacement for the original stretcher.
+The one seen at the back of the ‘Earlier Mona Lisa’ today is a replacement for the original stretcher.
 The corners of the lining canvas have been cut back to correspond with the original canvas, the edges glued and then trimmed on the stretcher.
 This likely would not have been the case if this was the original wooden framing stretcher.
-The lining is now fixed according to the actual dimensions of the painting, and the wooden wedges inserted at the four corners give the canvas maximum tension.

 The Ground

-La Belle Ferronnière’, Leonardo’s ‘sister’ painting to ‘Lady with the Ermine’ also underwent laboratory testing at the Louvre in the early 1950s.
-Professor Pietro Marani, in his 2003 book: ‘Leonardo da Vinci – The Complete Paintings’ refers to Sylvie Béguin, the distinguished Conservateur-en-chef there, who noted: “The laboratory exams reveal a pictorial surface which is thin and a preparatory ground of red earth very close to Leonardo’s technique.
+‘‘La Belle ’, also underwent laboratory testing at the Louvre in the early 1950s.
+Professor Pietro Marani, in his 2003 book, Leonardo da Vinci – The Complete Paintings refers to Sylvie Béguin, the distinguished Conservateur-en-chef there, who noted: “The laboratory exams reveal a pictorial surface which is thin and a preparatory ground of red earth very close to Leonardo’s technique.”

-Professor Marani subsequently refers to the Louvre ‘Mona Lisa’ as follows: “…Examination under a microscope reveals at least two colours in that preparatory ground: blue under the upper, landscape part; red under the lower part.
-Leonardo used the same two-toned ground in ‘La Belle Ferronnière’, ‘The Musician’, and ‘St. Anne’.
+Professor Marani describes the Louvre ‘Mona Lisa’ as follows: “… Examination under a microscope reveals at least two colours in that preparatory ground: blue under the upper, landscape part; red under the lower part.
+Leonardo used the same two-toned ground in ‘La Belle Ferronnière’, ‘The Musician’, and ‘St. Anne’.”

-This comment highlights at least two separate issues.
-Firstly, regarding Leonardo’s fresco work, and some of the reasons his two major fresco commissions ended badly: a rash enthusiasm for experimentation with both oils (in the ‘Last Supper’) and encaustic materials (‘The Battle of Anghiari’) while eschewing the traditional tempera methods.
-Secondly, the prevalent use of a red ground for the ‘Anghiari’ fresco occurred at exactly the same period as the application of red ground on the earlier version of ‘Mona Lisa’.
-The two commissions likely coincided, so it is logical that the palette would have been similar at the time.
-Traces of smalt and azurite, similar to the findings of Travers Newton, are found in the background landscape of the earlier ‘Mona Lisa’.
+Secondly, the prevalent use of a red ground for the Anghiari fresco would have occurred at exactly the same period as the application of red ground on the ‘Earlier Mona Lisa’.
+The two commissions would have coincided, so it is logical that his palette would have been similar at the time.
+Traces of smalt and azurite, similar to the findings of Travers Newton, are found in the background landscape of the ‘Earlier Mona Lisa’.

-In 1998, at the Dublin Congress of the International Institute for Conservation of Historic and Artistic Works, Jill Dunkerton and Marika Spring of the National Gallery, London, presented further relevant information: “With reference to tinted and coloured preparations, from light to mid-tone, the thin pigmented layers found immediately above the gesso may in fact be monochrome undermodellings of the type seen on unfinished pictures by artists such as Leonardo da Vinci and Fra’ Bartolommeo, rather than primings … Nevertheless the number of works with tinted and moderately coloured primings … is considerable and includes as many panels as canvasses.
+In 1998, at the Dublin Congress of the International Institute for Conservation of Historic and Artistic Works, Jill Dunkerton and Marika Spring of the National Gallery, London, presented further relevant information: “With reference to tinted and coloured preparations, from light to mid-tone, the thin pigmented layers found immediately above the gesso may in fact be monochrome undermodellings of the type seen on unfinished pictures by artists such as Leonardo da Vinci and Fra’ Bartolommeo, rather than primings … Nevertheless the number of works with tinted and moderately coloured primings … is considerable and includes as many panels as canvasses.”

 This priming technique was also practiced by numerous contemporaries of Leonardo, including Antonio Allegri da Correggio, Dosso Dossi, Alessandro Bonvicino (Moretto da Brescia), and his student Giovanni Battista Moroni.
 These painters were popular and prolific in their time, and seriously underrated by Vasari.
 The impression of an artist experimenting with a variety of preparation is supported by the discovery that Correggio’s large canvasses, ‘Venus with Cupid and Mercury’, and his ‘Danae’ in the Borghese Collection in Rome, have a thick red-brown priming based on red earth.
 Stylistically, the overt sensuality of Correggio’s paintings contrasts with Leonardo the Florentine’s subtle implications.
 Dunkerton and Spring have also pointed to the relevance which dark preparations offer for a more rapid and direct execution of the painting.
-Furthermore, the gray prime coat found in so many Italian paintings of that period corresponds to all the sample probes taken from the earlier ‘Mona Lisa’.
+Furthermore, the gray prime coat found in so many Italian paintings of that period corresponds to all the sample probes taken from the ‘Earlier Mona Lisa’.

-It can therefore be argued that the reddish-brown ground on the earlier ‘Mona Lisa’ is compatible with some of Leonardo’s other significant paintings, and a possible sign of the master’s creativity and knowledge of pigments in overcoming challenges to present the colours of the final layers as they should be correctly seen by the naked eye.
-Leonardo’s extensive use of reddish-brown ground can also be noted in many of his drawings and studies, some of which are in the Royal Library at Windsor, and in the Uffizi in Florence.
+It can therefore be clearly established that the reddish-brown ground on the ‘Earlier Mona Lisa’ is compatible with some of Leonardo’s other significant paintings.
+This ground colour could be seen as a signature of the master’s creativity and knowledge of pigments in overcoming challenges to present the colours of the final layers as they should be correctly seen by the naked eye.
+Leonardo’s extensive use of reddish-brown ground can also be noted in his drawings and studies, some of which are in the Royal Library at Windsor, and in the Uffizi in Florence.

+The next layer, which is grey with a slight purplish hue, consists of calcite, lead white and bone black.
+Again, the colours specified above, by Leonardo in his Treatise, are in full use on this portrait.
+Charles Eastlake states: “ … there is scarcely a picture of Leonardo, whatever stage of completion it may have reached, which does not exhibit this more or less solid purplish preparation, varying from an ink colour scarcely removed from grey.”
 Eastlake also discusses the treatment of application of the pigments.
-In relation to Leonardo’s technique he writes: “This thinner use of the opaque colours was still more requisite in the half-lights, the varieties of which chiaroscuro had already been expressed in the grey or purple preparation with the utmost nicety: on these therefore, the scumbling colours, tending to harmonize the subdued lights with the rest of the work, were spread with a sparing hand, softening still more the finer markings rounding the forms by almost imperceptible graduations, or as Lomazzo expresses:’ With tinted film upon film … Sfumato!
+In relation to Leonardo’s technique he writes: “This thinner use of the opaque colours was still more requisite in the half-lights, the varieties of which chiaroscuro had already been expressed in the grey or purple preparation with the utmost nicety: on these therefore, the scumbling colours, tending to harmonize the subdued lights with the rest of the work, were spread with a sparing hand, softening still more the finer markings rounding the forms by almost imperceptible graduations, or as Lomazzo expresses: With tinted film upon film … Sfumato!”

-L. Keith and A. Roy in their bulletin ‘Giampietrino, Boltraffio, and the influence of Leonardo’, 1996, write: “In Leonardo’s paintings an overall pictorial unity produced by a tightly controlled, restricted range of tone and value was a central feature.
-The sculpture-rivalling relief of the National Gallery’s cartoon of the ‘Virgin & Child with St. Anne’ and ‘St. John the Baptist’ (NG 6337), with its severely restricted palette, illustrates Leonardo’s primary concern with the creation of depth through the manipulation of value, not colour.
-In painting , while he did develop the techniques of exploiting colour of diminishing intensity to create aerial perspective, the intrinsic beauty of certain naturally high-key pigments was as a rule deliberately and consistently subordinated to the constraints of his greater tonal discipline.
+Larry Keith and Ashok Roy in their bulletin Giampietrino, Boltraffio, and the Influence of Leonardo, 1996, write: “In Leonardo’s paintings an overall pictorial unity produced by a tightly controlled, restricted range of tone and value was a central feature.
+The sculpture-rivalling relief of the National Gallery’s cartoon of the ‘Virgin and Child with St. Anne’ and ‘St. John the Baptist’ (NG 6337), with its severely restricted palette, illustrates Leonardo’s primary concern with the creation of depth through the manipulation of value, not colour.
+In painting, while he did develop the techniques of exploiting colour of diminishing intensity to create aerial perspective, the intrinsic beauty of certain naturally high-key pigments was as a rule deliberately and consistently subordinated to the constraints of his greater tonal discipline.

-Most striking is Boltraffio’s use of a dark underpainting (‘The Virgin and Child’) of some solidity for much of the composition, and this seems to have been a key part of Leonardo’s method, and can be seen in a number of unfinished works (e.g. ‘The Penitent of St. Jerome’ and the ‘Adoration of the Magi’).
-[Note: Boltraffio was an early student of Leonardo and worked in his studio around the 1490s.]
-Leonardo used often a dark mixing oil in all the layers including a dark undermodelling.
+Most striking is Boltraffio’s use of a dark underpainting (‘The Virgin and Child’) of some solidity for much of the composition, and this seems to have been a key part of Leonardo’s method, and can be seen in a number of unfinished works (e.g. ‘The Penitent of St. Jerome’ and the ‘Adoration of the Magi’) [Note: Boltraffio was an early student of Leonardo and worked in his studio around the 1490s.]
+Leonardo used often a dark mixing oil in all the layers including a dark undermodelling.”

 Paint Pigments

-In his Treatise ‘On Painting’, in the chapter ‘How to paint on canvas’ CAP CCCLIII, Leonardo sets down the basic instructions: “Stretch the canvas onto a chassis, then apply a light coat of fluid glue (this is the fine gesso known as ‘gesso sotile’*) and let it dry.
-Then draw your painting with tone (reddish-brown and purplish-grey layers) using silk brushes adding, in your style the “sfumato” technique to place the shadows while the paint is still fresh.
-The complexion is made-up of white of ceruse (lead white), lacquer, and Flanders yellow (yellow ochre); the shadow will be made from black (bone black), burnt umber and a little lacquer, or if you prefer, a hard pencil.
-After completing the “sfumato” let the work dry; then do dry retouches with a solution of diluted lacquer in Gum Arabic that has been left a long time.
+In his Treatise On Painting, in the chapter How to Paint on Canvas – CAP CCCLIII, Leonardo sets down the basic instructions, and some of the pigment described can be found in the ‘Earlier Mona Lisa’: “Stretch the canvas onto a chassis, then apply a light coat of fluid glue and let it dry.
+Then draw your painting with tone using silk brushes adding, in your style the “sfumato” technique to place the shadows while the paint is still fresh.
+The complexion is made-up of white of ceruse, lacquer, and Flanders yellow; the shadow will be made from black, burnt umber and a little lacquer, or if you prefer, a hard pencil.
+After completing the “sfumato” let the work dry; then do dry retouches with a solution of diluted lacquer in gum arabic that has been left a long time.
 The longer the mixture is left the better the result, as it remains matt.
 If you want your shadows darker, take the same gummed lacquer, adding ink.
 You can use this mixture to shade numerous other colours including azurite, lacquer, etc., because it is transparent.
-I have stated for the shadows, now for the highlights you can make tints from using a simple Gum Arabic lacquer over the top of undiluted lacquer and over this is applied a diluted veil of dry cinnabar.” (zinnober, Hgs – mercury sulphide)
+I have stated for the shadows, now for the highlights you can make tints from using a simple gum arabic lacquer over the top of undiluted lacquer and over this is applied a diluted veil of dry cinnabar.”

 Occasionally artists would paint directly onto these gesso grounds: in many instances the ground was modified by the application of layers intended to reduce its absorbency.
 Such a coating over the gesso is called in Italian an imprimitura, often referred to in English when writing on Italian painting techniques.

 Except for his first probe, which goes to the lowest base layer, Dr. Kuhn’s report primarily specifies the surface pigmentation in each case.
 Dr. Seracini’s probes identify the pigment material in every layer of each probe.
 Naturally, there cannot be any direct comparison between the results, as each probe was taken from a different part of the painting.
-Also, it should be noted that in some cases different names given to the same pigments, perhaps according to each scientist’s education and experience.
-For example, Dr. Kuhn refers to calcium carbonate (CaCO3) throughout.
-Dr. Seracini’s report refers to this element as calcite.
-Calcite is a polymorph of calcium carbonate.
-He also refers to minium, a current name for a red oxide of lead.

 First analysis: Dr. Hermann Kuhn